 Our bedroom door opens, letting in the yellow glare of the kitchen lights.
 A silhouette.
 Male.
 It’s my father.
 My eyes instinctively close.
 To shield me from the blinding light.
 To fool my father into thinking I couldn’t hear any of the argument that had just ensued.
 But I’m sure the light hit me faster than my eyes closed.

 Pops sat on my bed.
 Grease.
 He always smelled of grease, as if it was no longer just a part of him, but it was within him.
 The smell of beer stung my nostrils, it was more potent than usual.

 This was my nickname.
 I was the thinnest of all my brothers, and he started calling me that before I was able to understand words.

-Flaco.
+go to link Flaco.
 This time he shook me a little.
 I knew I couldn’t pretend anymore.
 My eyes opened to a squint.

 As my eyes got accustomed to the light, the rarest of sightings: Jose Ernesto Vargas was smiling.
 Not a smirk.
 A welcoming grin.
 It was alien to me.
 It was a face I didn’t recognize.
 Behind that emotion that must have been happiness laced with beer, was the father I knew.
 This mask he wore was at once amazing and frightening.

 In Spanish, he said to me, You want to come work with your dad?

 I wasn’t used to hearing sentences from him, let alone a question.
 About me.